zowe/zowe-install-packaging/containers/conformance.md

 - Zowe core components must release images based on both `amd64` and `s390x` CPU architecture.
 - Zowe core component images must use multiple manifests to define if the image supports multiple CPU architecture.
-- CPU architecture like `amd64` and `s390x` must NOT appear in released component image tags.

 ### Image Label